Wisconsin’s Evers argues for order blocking lame-duck law

 MADISON, Wis.
-(AP) — Democratic Wisconsin Gov. Tony Evers has joined a coalition of labor unions in asking a judge to suspend a lame-duck law passed by the Republican-dominated Legislature that limits his powers, filing an affidavit calling for an injunction to block the measure.
+(AP) — Democratic Wisconsin Gov. Tony Evers has joined a coalition of labor unions in asking a judge to suspend a lame-duck law passed by the Republican-dominated Legislature that limits his powers.

-Evers filed the affidavit Tuesday in Madison.
+Evers filed an affidavit Wednesday in Madison calling for an injunction to block the measure.
 He contends in the document that the law violates separation of powers principles, hampers his ability to control litigation on the state’s behalf and could force state agencies to take down tens of thousands of documents explaining how they interpret state statutes.

 “This transparent and rushed attempt to stymie the incoming administrations went too far,” the affidavit states.

-Note: This story has been corrected to show that Evers’ affidavit was filed Wednesday, not Tuesday.